AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 #### App

-Before you start, make sure you are in a JRuby environment with Glimmer gem installed as per "Direct Install" pre-requisites.
+Before you start, make sure you are in a JRuby environment with [glimmer-dsl-swt](https://rubygems.org/gems/glimmer-dsl-swt) gem installed as per "Direct Install" pre-requisites.

 To scaffold a Glimmer app from scratch, run the following command: